xrcyz/Knowledge-Base/README.md

 [![gol cube](/images/gol%20cube.gif)](https://openprocessing.org/sketch/1255387)

 [Project idea](https://openprocessing.org/sketch/1254639): CA grid, 3D plot of decision surface, sliders for weights and biases, and a fading heatmap of cell states on the surface.
 Project idea: extend the concept to image generation; where `x` is the current canvas state, `y` is the internal state, and `z` is the new paint stroke.
+(See also: Langton's Ant).

 ***Convnets***